 The Bottom Line

-Yes, molasses is gluten free and safe to use in all your gluten-free recipes.
-Grandma’s Molasses, Brer Rabbit, and Wholesome Sweeteners all offer a gluten-free labeled molasses.
+Yes, molasses is gluten-free and safe to use in all your gluten-free recipes.
+Grandma’s Molasses, Brer Rabbit, and Wholesome Sweeteners all offer gluten-free labeled molasses.

 Always check labels to be certain the only ingredient in your molasses is molasses… not gluten!